Testing for Asset Price Bubbles using Options Data

 Date Written: August 10, 2020

 We present a new approach to identifying asset price bubbles based on options data.
-Given their forward-looking nature, options are ideal instruments with which to investigate market expectations about the future evolution of asset prices, which are key to understanding price bubbles.
-By exploiting the differential pricing between put and call options, we can detect and quantify bubbles in the prices of underlying asset.
+We estimate asset bubbles by exploiting the differential pricing between put and call options.
 We apply our methodology to two stock market indexes, the S&P 500 and the Nasdaq-100, and two technology stocks, Amazon and Facebook, over the 2014-2018 sample period.
-We find that, while indexes exhibit rare and modest bubbles, Amazon and Facebook show more frequent and much larger bubbles.
+We find that, while indexes do not exhibit significant bubbles, Amazon and Facebook show frequent and significant bubbles.
+The estimated bubbles tend to be associated with high trading volume and earning announcement days.
 Since our approach can be implemented in real time, it is useful to both policy-makers and investors.
-As an illustration, our methodology applied to GameStop identifies a significant bubble between December 2020 and January 2021.
+As an illustration we consider two case studies: the Nasdaq dot-com bubble (between 1999 to 2002) and GameStop (between December 2020 and January 2021).
+In both cases we identify significant and persistent bubbles.

 Keywords: Asset Price Bubbles, Option Pricing, Stochastic Volatility, Martingales, Local Martingales